glitchdata/gd-license/README.md

 - Serve the API over HTTPS only.
 - Use SiteGround IP restrictions or Web Application Firewall rules to narrow down who can call `/api/licenses/issue`.
 - Consider moving the admin issuance flow to scheduled CLI scripts if you do not need remote issuance.

+## Admin GUI
+The `/admin/` directory hosts a lightweight operator console for issuing, validating, and simulating activations without touching curl.

+- The GUI is static HTML/CSS/JS; it talks directly to `/api/licenses/*` using the values you supply for base URL and bearer token.
+- The admin token is stored in `localStorage` only on the device where you load the page.
+Clear storage if the workstation is shared.
+- Restrict access: place the `/admin/` path behind HTTP auth, an allow-listed IP, or SiteGround password protection.
+Anyone with browser access and the token can mint licenses.
+- Forms cover issuance, validation, and activate/deactivate calls, and the console logs every request+response for quick debugging.

 ## Additional Notes
 - Detailed architectural decisions live in `docs/architecture.md`.